raf-swiderski/tennis-club-api/README.md

 - Made regular git commits to track my project progress.
 - Methodically worked through the given criteria:
     - I started by setting up the routes, html files and database.
-    - Created a mongoose schema and a model to add players.
+    - Created a mongoose schema / model to add players.
     - Then moved on to all of the functionality such as `calculatePoints`.
     - Iterating over my code at all of these steps to make sure it was concise and followed OOP principles.
     - Ticking off each requirement to make sure I had them in my app.
 - Used clear commit messages for easy use of the git log.

 ### Next Steps